ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 ### 3 Ant crawling faster on the outside of a bowl
 Given that the inside and outside paths are identical and separately each one is the shortest path on the corresponding side of the surface there is nothing that can be gained.
 However the situation would be different if the target point were on a different meridian.
-To make some analogy with the Snell
+To make some analogy with the Snell's

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0MDQxNzM3Ml19
+eyJoaXN0b3J5IjpbLTU0MDYxMTk2OF19
 -->